Clu-Two/Virtual-Companion/README.md

 Virtual Companion Alpha v0.4
 ============================
 A simple virtual pet, essentially a stat management game.
-Uses ImGui for an interface.
+Uses ImGui for the interface.

 ------------
 Dependencies